hychiang73/ipio_touch_driver/README.md

 # Release Note

+* V1.0.0.10

+ * Fixed the issue of I2CUart when its length of next buffer is larger than previous one.
+ * Add FW upgrade at boot stage.
+It will be actiaved when the version of FW that is going to upgrade is different the previous version, otherwise it will deny to upgrade.

 * V1.0.0.9
   * Add a new way to program firmware if the hex file includes block information.
   * Define the rule to show up detailed debug messages.